-UPDATED 2/5/2014: The Cyndigo website is no longer active, and we are unable to determine whether the company is still in operation.
-If you have any knowledge of whether Cyndigo is still active, please leave that information in the comment section of this review.
+UPDATED 11/29/2017: The Cyndigo website is no longer active, and the company appears to have closed.
+If you have any knowledge of whether Cyndigo is still active (including any rebrandings or DBAs), please leave that information in the comment section of this review.

 Cyndigo (gocyndigo.com) is a merchant account provider headquartered in Brea, California.
 The company claims to be “powered by” First Data, indicating that it is likely a reseller of First Data contracts.
 There is also some evidence that Cyndigo is under the same ownership as or was once affiliated with SalonSwipe.
 The company offers debit and credit card processing, loyalty cards, point-of-sale devices, and more.
 Cyndigo also offers customized solutions for restaurants, convenience stores, bakeries, supermarkets, gas stations, and country clubs.
 Cyndigo is a registered ISO/MSP of Wells Fargo Bank N.A., in Walnut Creek, California, and the company is located at 1033 E Imperial Hwy E9, Brea, California 92821.

 Cyndigo appears to primarily market its services through its website and traditional advertising.
 It is unclear at this time whether the company employs independent sales agents or partners with sub-ISOs.
 We cannot currently locate any negative Cyndigo reviews that accuse the company’s sales team of unethical conduct, and Cyndigo does not appear to engage in any deceptive advertising strategies in its official materials.
 We are therefore awarding the company an “A+” rating at this time.

 Costs & Contract